 - Require assistance with personal hygiene

-- Exhibit behavioural changes such as wandering or repeating the same questions
+- Exhibit behavioral changes such as wandering or repeating the same questions

 This phase was very unsettling for both my mother and While she used to read a novel a week, she couldn’t do that anymore.
 I saw her taking notes to remember the events in the story she was reading and noticed she was experiencing many frustrations.
 That’s why, at this stage, we can have a big impact on the person.
 We can continue to help them engage in activities that they like, but in a different way.
 We can help them to overcome their frustrations and anger.
 If they like to read novels, you can, for example:

-- Take turns reading passages from their favourite book
+- Take turns reading passages from their favorite book

 - Ask them to tell you the story out loud